Skip to content

 • ✅ OpenIPC firmware is installed on the camera

-• ✅ WFB-ng (wfb_tx) is installed and running
+• ✅ WFB-ng (wfb_tx) is installed and working

 • ✅ A WiFi adapter (RTL8812EU or RTL8812AU) is connected